 Since the start of 2021, accessing any remaining Flash content on the Web will still be possible, but it’ll take some work.
 Up-to-date browsers are no longer able to load Flash, but truly desperate Flash fans could use an older version of a browser, block it from auto-updating, and use it only for Flash content.

 Of course, that comes with its own security issues, so do this at your own risk and take precautions like running it in a sandbox and only visiting sites you trust.
-Alternatively, there may still be browsers out there (Firefox/Chromium forks) that choose to keep running Flash in some form, so finding one of those may also help.
+Alternatively, there may still be a browser or two out there (Firefox/Chromium forks) that offers Flash support in some form, so finding that may also help.

 This approach could be time-consuming and technical if you’re trying to save all of your favorite content, though.